woct0rdho/ComfyUI-RadialAttn/README.md

 It's believed that skipping RadialAttention on the first layer (`dense_block = 1`) and the first time step (`dense_timestep = 1`) improves the quality.

-RadialAttention requires specific video sizes and lengths.
-The 'number of video tokens' must be divisible by 128.
-For Wan 14B, this number is computed by `width/16 * height/16 * (length+3)/4`.
-See [video_token_num](https://github.com/woct0rdho/ComfyUI-RadialAttn/blob/14ed41e2ef754dfd0fb7d0ea4eea5ed2293edb55/nodes.py#L180) for details.
+RadialAttention requires specific video sizes and lengths:
+* The 'number of video tokens' must be divisible by 128, see [video_token_num](https://github.com/woct0rdho/ComfyUI-RadialAttn/blob/14ed41e2ef754dfd0fb7d0ea4eea5ed2293edb55/nodes.py#L180) for details
+* For Wan 2.1 and 2.2 14B, this number is computed by `width/16 * height/16 * (length+3)/4`
+* For Wan 2.2 5B, this number is computed by `width/32 * height/32 * (length+3)/4`

 (A misunderstanding is that the width and the height must be divisible by 128, but that's actually not the case.)